Understanding and Optimizing the Hammer Gap in SYOGM Rock Impact Mill for Enhanced Gold Recovery

 What is Hammer Gap?

-; it’s a tunable parameter that influences how aggressively the material is agitated, sheared, and forced through the screen.
+This clearance is not fixed; it’s a tunable parameter that influences how aggressively the material is agitated, sheared, and forced through the screen.
 In technical terms, it’s the radial distance from the hammer’s outermost edge to the screen, typically measured in millimeters or inches.
 For example, in many hammer mills used for rock crushing, this gap ranges from 1.5 mm (1/16 inch) for ultra-fine grinding to 12 mm (½ inch) for coarser outputs.
 In the SRIM Series, which is optimized for gold ore processing, the hammer gap plays a pivotal role in achieving the fine mesh sizes (e.g., 50-100 mesh) needed for effective gold liberation without excessive energy use or wear.

 The rotor spins at high speeds (often 1,500-3,000 RPM in SRIM models), creating centrifugal force that flings material outward.
 A smaller gap increases impact intensity near the screen, promoting finer particles and better screen cleaning through pressure pulses and turbulence.